 Rather than view documents online or waiting to receive them you may wish to visit The National Archives in Kew.

 At the Archives you will also find a museum, bookshop and a restaurant as well so you can just sit back, relax and get a bite to eat.

 The world’s number one genealogy search site, Ancestry, has its own military database where you may be able to find your ancestors who served in the army.

 Of course there is every chance that you will find him or her, but these maybe other kinds of records, such as their birth, marriage or death, or even in a Census record.

 And this is particularly true if you find their service records and any other types of military records.

 If you do want to discover your military ancestors then please first check whether you have any documentation and any heirlooms at home.

 They may tell you about relatives that you didn’t know that you had or stories that you have never heard of before.

 Once you have exhausted these two options then please try the Archives and GOV.UK to find your British ancestors.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post explaining British Army service records.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.